osexpert/ccs32clara-chademo/readme.md

 Charging via usb is not part of the software, its only hardware.
 While charging, you will see the led flashing.
 Periodically, you will see led flashes rapidly, and this is bootloader starting.
 Meaning, charging automatically triggers power on, so adapter will auto power off and then auto power on again by charger, and this goes on forever.
+Charging via USB is very slow, and can take up to 10 hours if the internal battery is really empty.

 ## Original firmware
 Original firmware seems to be based on open-plc-utils.
 I think it uses a rtos of some kind, with a preemtive scheduler.